Best Unusual Options Activity Scanner

 There are many more things to learn and practice before trading with real money.
 The stress level when trading with real money is much higher, and the higher the stress level, the more mistakes may be made.
 Become confident first and make sure that you understood the whole process.

 When are you ready?
-You are ready to trade when you feel confident, and if you made profits with paper money for at least 2 to 4 weeks.
+You are prepared to trade when you feel confident and make profits with paper money for at least 2 to 4 weeks.
 The higher the data sample, the better.
-Statistical significance is essential to evaluate if you trained enough.
+Statistical significance is essential to evaluate if you are trained enough.

 Unusual options activity trading is an excellent way to utilize the knowledge of hedge funds and other institutions.
 This type requires excellent analysis skills, a good trading platform, a reliable market scanner, and real-time news.
 Investors also need a reasonable amount of time to do the due diligence process to get into the trade on the same day.

-An options picking service can be used as a short cut because the service does all the work for the investors.
-Using an options picking service still requires excellent trading platform skills and a good understanding of the option and stock market.
+An options picking service can be used as a shortcut because the service does all the work for the investors.
+However, using an options picking service still requires excellent trading platform skills and a good understanding of the option and stock market.

-Joining such a service also requires a reasonable amount of data samples, and only if money trades are made with profits over a longer period, then real money trading should be considered.
+Joining such a service also requires a reasonable amount of data samples.
+Only if money trades are made with profits over a more extended period then real money trading should be considered.